Traveling While Sober

 With all the partying and temptation that can come with travel, self-awareness becomes that much more important.
 If you been around the recovery community for any length of time, you’ve no doubt heard about the acronym, “HALT.”
 For those reading this who may not be in recovery, or for those not yet in the know, “HALT” stands for “Hungry, Angry, Lonely, Tired.”
 When those of us in recovery are experiencing any one of those things, we are extremely susceptible to cravings and vulnerable to relapse.
-Vigilance is required here.
+The situation requires vigilance.
 Handle the issue, do something recovery-related, and get back to your vacation.
 For example, you’re suddenly craving alcohol.
 You also realize that you haven’t eaten since breakfast.
 Get some food in your stomach and give your sponsor a call.
 Crisis averted.

 Wherever You Go

 While it can take some extra work, traveling sober is a rewarding and satisfying experience.
 Rather than shuffling through the Louvre like a hungover zombie and counting the minutes until it’s socially acceptable to drink again, you get to immerse yourself in your surroundings and actually experience your vacation.
 However, if we’re being honest, the chaos and temptation of traveling might be a little much for those in early recovery.
 And if you’re still struggling with alcohol or drugs, you might want to consider treatment as an option.
 Ocean Recovery offers residential treatment in beautiful Newport Beach, California and our admissions specialists are standing by to help you determine the path that’s right for you.